-Under this analysis, I am not required to compare the programs at [School 4] and [School 1] to determine which program best serves the Student.
+On the record before me, I am not persuaded that the Student was denied a FAPE by MCPS based on the decision to place the Student at [School 4].
+As previously stated, I am not required to compare the programs at [School 4] and [School 1] to determine which program best serves the Student.
 See Hessler, 700 F.2d at 139 (citing Rowley, 458 U.S. at 176) (stating that providing a student with access to specialized instruction and related services does not mean that a student is entitled to "[t]he best education, public or non-public, that money can buy").
-Even if I were to find that the [School 1] program is a better program than [School 4]'s program, I could not recommend that the placement be changed on that basis.
+Even if I were to find that the [School 1] program is a better program than [School 4]'s program, I could not order that the placement be changed on that basis.
 The question is whether placement at [School 4] provides the Student with a FAPE in the least restrictive environment.

 The thrust of the Parents' case rests on the testimony of their special education consultant, Dr. XXXX.
 I accepted Dr. XXXX as an expert in the field of special education based on her impressive background in the field.
 She has served as a competent source of information and an advocate for students for many years.
 However, I do not place great weight on Dr. XXXX's opinions regarding the appropriateness of the [School 4] program and the Student's placement in that program.
 Dr. XXXX's exposure to the [School 4] program is limited.
-While Dr. XXXX has visited [School 4] on several occasions in her role as a special education consultant, she is not affiliated with the school or particularly knowledgeable of its programs.
+While Dr. XXXX has visited [School 4] on several occasions in her role as a special education consultant, 13 she is not affiliated with the school or particularly knowledgeable of its programs.
 Moreover, her strong bias in favor of [School 1] and against [School 4] was inherent in her testimony.

 Dr. XXXX testified that she has had a close working relationship with [School 1] throughout her career.
 She holds the program in high regard.
 Dr. XXXX repeatedly asserted her belief that the [School 4] program was inferior to [School 1]'s program.
 Indeed, she explained how Ms. XXXX appreciated her criticisms and guidance when she visited the school during her observation following the CIEP meeting.
 On this issue, I find it significant that Dr. XXXX did not have a single positive opinion on any aspect of the [School 4] program.
 She even extended her criticisms to [School 4]'s labeling of its time-out rooms, and suggested that no child could be appropriately placed at [School 4] based on her experience with two other students who she recommended be moved to other schools.
+The best compliment that Dr. XXXX afforded to [School 4] was that "it's a fine program" where she has had students placed.
+(Tr.
+114).
+In comparison, Dr. XXXX described [School 1] as follows: